David Fleay Wildlife Park

 The David Fleay Wildlife park is open from 9.00am to 5.00pm seven days a week.
 Admissions prices are $24.70 Adults, $11.20 Children, $16.30 Concession.
 They also accept the companion card for carers.
 You can purchase tickets at the reception or online at Queensland Government Parks and Forests.

 The David Fleay Wildlife Park is wheelchair accessible and is suitable for prams and those with mobility difficulties .
 The pathways throughout the park are a combination of concrete and timber boardwalks.
 I had no trouble accessing areas throughout the park in my wheelchair.
 The kangaroo enclosure however did have a 3inch bump at the gate entry/exit which I needed assistance to get over.
 There are accessible parking spots available in the car park, and wheelchair accessible toilets located in the cafe.
 The main entrance to the park is via a very long timber ramp.
+Our stroll through the park was very picturesque, and the atmosphere was extremely relaxing and peaceful.

 Accessible Parking: Yes